PCTECHIT/OurGreatWebsiteOsmSocialTemplete/README.md

 Download all the files and copy the code in the file and div tag in your html file and you can paste it where you want.

-Keep in mind that css should not be another style code for img tag This code will not work in your file.
+Note: Keep in mind that css should not be another style code for img tag This code will not work in your file.

 Thanks